ASD-Blueprint/desktop.gov.au/program/resistance.md

     * Text messages
   feeling: |
     * :) Happy – gets to go on holidays
-    * :( Annoyed – keeps getting call / tests with questions on where to find things
+    * :( Annoyed – keeps getting calls and texts with questions on where to find things
 - title: Back from holidays
   actions: |
-    * Lot's of backlog work
+    * Lots of backlog work
     * Needs to spend time catching up
   pain_points: |
     * Too many emails to go through